Node-RED

 docker exec -it node-red npm install <package-name>

-For example, to install the connector for Azure IOT Hub, run:
+For example, to install the , run:

 docker exec -it node-red npm install node-red-contrib-azure-iot-hub